Please refer to our Calendar Page for our monthly worship schedule

 The troupe was also featured in the Hellenic Voice NY newspaper.
 The article can be viewed here.

-The Dance Troupe meets on Saturdays throughout the school year and welcomes children from Kindergarten through 12th grade.
-Classes began on Saturday, September 15th.
+The Troupe meets on Saturdays throughout the school year and welcomes children from Kindergarten through 12th grades.
+Classes will begin on Saturday, September 21st.

 Class times are as follows: